THE EMPTY CHAIR

 ... a literary project to celebrate Medway's Dickens One Fifty

-In 'The Empty Chair' we are inviting Medway residents to fill the spaces left by Charles Dickens with their own writing.
+In 'The Empty Chair' we have invited Medway residents to fill the spaces left by Charles Dickens with their own writing.
 Our podcast contains poetry and stories written during our Dickens themed open writing workshops in January and February this year.

 All of Dickens’ books in 150 words, a murderous sister, a ghostly villanelle, Dickens on stage, imagining a nighttime walk with Charlie, a personal view of mental health, an imagined memoir and a memory of the Dickens Festival past.
 Plus Barry Fentiman Hall reads ‘The Ivy Green’ and ‘The Song of the Wreck’ by Charles Dickens.